gszep/gpuweb/Implementation-Status.md

 ### Firefox

-Work is in progress in [Nightly](https://nightly.mozilla.org/), enabled by "dom.webgpu.enabled" pref.
-Presentation to the `CanvasContext` is only available for WebRender, which is gated by "gfx.webrender.all" pref.
+Work is in progress in [Nightly](https://nightly.mozilla.org/), enabled by the "dom.webgpu.enabled" pref.
+It requires WebRender, which may be enabled by "gfx.webrender.all" pref if it's not already enabled by default.
 It's been shown to work on Windows 7/10, macOS, Linux (with Vulkan support), and even Android (also with Vulkan).

 All the issues and feature requests are tracked by the [Graphics: WebGPU](https://bugzilla.mozilla.org/buglist.cgi?product=Core&component=Graphics%3A%20WebGPU) component in BugZilla.